 Engineers at PPL Electric Utilities are also piloting a battery storage project that could provide even more reliability on the utility’s system.
 The 50-kilowatt battery on a single-phase line near Harrisburg, Pennsylvania can provide up to six hours of electricity to customers in the event of an outage on the line.
 Without the battery, customers would have to wait until crews fix the problem before having power restored.
 But this new system allows the homes in the area to continue receiving service while repairs are made.
 Similar batteries could be placed in other areas of the utility’s system.

 It takes curiosity, creativity and dedication to come up with new ways to overhaul the grid.
-It’s a mission that Peter Waldrab, director of engineering and project delivery for PPL Electric Utilities, welcomes.
+It’s a mission that Peter Waldrab, former director of engineering and project delivery for PPL Electric Utilities and now vice president of electric distribution for LG&E and KU Services, welcomes.

 “As an engineer, I enjoy challenges,” Waldrab said.
 “I’m hard-coded to see a challenge as an opportunity.
 The grid is the world’s largest machine and we have a once-in-a-lifetime opportunity to overhaul it.
 Reshaping it to meet tomorrow’s needs is exciting.”